StuntsPT/BP2017/classes/class1.md

 * Parametric tests require the data to conform to some parameters
 	* These vary from test to test <!-- .element: class="fragment" data-fragment-index="1" -->
-* Non-parametric tests also have assumptions: <!-- .element: class="fragment" data-fragment-index="2" -->
+* Non-parametric (N-P) tests also have assumptions: <!-- .element: class="fragment" data-fragment-index="2" -->
 	* They assume the variables' distributions are similar <!-- .element: class="fragment" data-fragment-index="3" -->

 </br>

-<font color="red">Parametric tests usually have more statistical power than their non-parametric counterparts.</font> <!-- .element: class="fragment" data-fragment-index="4" -->
+<font color="red">Parametric tests usually have more statistical power than their N-P counterparts.</font> <!-- .element: class="fragment" data-fragment-index="4" -->

 ---